flynn/flynn/docs/content/production.html.md

 a PostgreSQL cluster managed by Flynn.
 Their databases may be accessed by running `flynn -a $APP_NAME pg psql`.

+### Recovery

+In the event that a cluster is having difficulties with apps, either internal or external, not starting after a cluster reboots, it may be necessary to run the automated cluster repair tool.

+Before attempting recovery, [perform a backup](#cluster-backup) and [collect the logs](#retrieving-logs).
+Send the logs to [logs@flynn.io](mailto:logs@flynn.io) to debug the cluster and help determine what caused it to fail.

+Next, run `flynn-host fix --min-hosts=N` from any node in the cluster to start an automated cluster health check which can fix several common problems, where `N` is the minimum number of expected hosts in the cluster.

 ## Updating

 There are two ways to update Flynn: in-place and backup/restore.
 The in-place